Withernwick Village Website

 1721 John Segar

-1754 Matthew Topham (Interred in Church – monument on wall - click here)
+1754 Matthew Topham (Interred in Church – monument on wall - click on ther name to see photos)

 1774 John Clark